nsidc/git-training/doc/reference/glossary.rst

   Staging area
-    The staging area is where your changes are prepared for a commit.
+    The "staging area" is where your changes are prepared for a commit.
 They are added to the staging area with :code:`git add`.
 Once the staging area is ready, you turn it into a :term:`commit<Commit>` with :code:`git commit`.

+    Also sometimes refered to as the "Index" or "Cache" in Git's documentation and commands.

     See :doc:`/discussion/file-state` for more.